Vader: "Does the page have a code clearance?" Piett: "It's an older code, sir, but it checks out. I was about to add new tropes."

 Ass Pull: Yoda's mention of "The Other" in Empire was just a means of removing Luke's Plot Armor before sending him off to his duel with Vader.
 Lucas had a vague idea of what the character was and what they would do but that was for later in the series.
 Then Empire's production was so stressful that Lucas decided to make Jedi the final film.
 With only one film to wrap up the story Lucas decided Leia would be The Other because she was the most convenient choice in the cast and because they had already started dropping hints that she was Force-Sensitive.

-Han Solo actually becomes a bit of a load, though this is more so to show how much Luke and Leia have progressed while he was frozen in carbonite.
+Han Solo becomes a bit of a load, though this is more so to show how much Luke and Leia have progressed while he was frozen in carbonite.
 Perhaps to make up for it he takes on shades of The Smart Guy, coming up with plans and unltimately saving the day with a clever ruse.

-The non-canon novelization has its version of Moff Jerjerrod.
+The novelization has its version of Moff Jerjerrod.
 Portrayed as an arrogant, self-important Sociopathic Soldier who joined the military for the violence, Jerjerrod saw the Rebel Alliance as something smaller and weaker than himself that he could bully with impunity.
 As commanding officer of the second Death Star, Jerjerrod was an enthusiastic participant in Emperor Palpatine's plan to exterminate the Rebels, viewing it as an exercise in total annihilation; his one regret was that the end of the Rebellion would mean the end of the war he loved.
 When the Emperor and Darth Vader were slain, Jerjerrod, enraged at the Rebels for fighting back, ordered Death Star II to obliterate Endor, intending to butcher not only the Rebels and the Ewoks, but his own men, and every other sentient lifeform on the moon, out of a desire "to incinerate something green and living, gratuitously, meanly, toward no end but that of wanton destruction.
 A small act, but deliciously satisfying."
 A petty, sadistic man with a big gun, Jerjerrod was among the cruelest and most vindictive officers the Imperial Navy had to offer.
 This characterization is completely absent from the movie however, where he merely comes across as put-upon and out of his depth, and in a deleted scene he even objects to the Emperor's order to blow up Endor with Imperial forces still on it,though he does that in the novelization as well.
 At the very least, he's professional enough not to act in this manner as a matter of course, as we mainly find this out during an Internal Monologue while he's suffering a Villainous Breakdown as the Rebels have penetrated the Death Star's defences.

 Ear Worm: Both "Lapti Nek" (the song which plays in Jabba's place in the original) and "Jedi Rocks" (in the remastered version.)